 As I mention in the mindful-empathy book I wrote (‘Excellence Off The Field‘), I was introduced to Tony when I was a student-athlete at Ucla.
-I had just been drafted by President Bush’s Texas Rangers (back when it was a call on the house phone at ΘΞ fraternity) to play centerfield in Arlington, for Bobby Valentine.
+I had just been drafted by President Bush’s Texas Rangers (back when getting drafted meant a call on the house phone at ΘΞ fraternity), to play centerfield in Arlington, Texas, for Bobby Valentine.
 To celebrate the news, I threw on some Adidas flip-flops, grabbed a twenty and headed down to Westwood.
 Why?
 To find a book to read (1st time by choice) for the long bus rides in the minor leagues.
 I walked into a bookstore, closed my eyes, turned around and there it was: ‘Unlimited Power: The New Science Of Personal Achievement‘ by Anthony Robbins.

 That book changed my life.
-I got a heart rate monitor and a juicer.
-I was ‘Power Breath Tapping’ in between altering my physiology, my focus & my beliefs.
-I had the ‘7 Beliefs Of Success’, the ‘Master System Of Decision Making’ and the ‘Ultimate Success Formula’ on lock, and I would soon make my debut in the Major Leagues⚾
+I got a heart rate monitor & a juicer.
+I was ‘Power Breath Tapping’ in between altering my physiology, focus & beliefs.
+I had the ‘7 Beliefs Of Success’, the ‘Master System Of Decision Making’ & the ‘Ultimate Success Formula’ on lock, and I would soon make my debut in the Major Leagues⚾

 As an ally & empathy-coach (Btw, Tony’s PowerTalk on the ‘6 Human Needs’ was my gateway to nonviolent communication, and is where the philosophy of ‘Nonviolent Personal Power’ originated)…anyway, as an ally & empathy-coach, I knew how pained I felt watching the interaction…